Met Police receiving less than half of applications it needs ‘but does not know why’

 “Or is it because of concerns around the Met as an organisation and culture and standards?
 We do not know yet.”

+“It’s too early to tell whether there’s any lasting damage through all of the difficulties of the last few months,” he said.

-Mr Wilkinson said that while the application numbers were lower, there hadn’t been “any adjustment in the makeup of the recruits”.
+“What we haven’t seen is any adjustment in the makeup of the recruits.

-He said: “We are not seeing substantially fewer women apply or substantially fewer Black, Asian or mixed heritage recruits apply…but we are looking at it and it’s a worry.”
+“Our numbers are lower, but we are not seeing substantially fewer women apply or substantially fewer Black, Asian or mixed heritage recruits apply…but we are looking at it and it’s a worry.”

 More follows